cerndigitalmemory/oais-platform/docs/troubleshooting.md

 - Rebuild images (e.g. when changing the Dockerfiles or requirements.txt) `docker-compose build`

+To keep in mind:

+- Modifications to tasks.py (and in general anything executed by Celery) may require a restart of the Celery runner

 Settings:

 To show the complete list of configuration values (settings.py) Django is using, run